Mirror symmetry and Hitchin systems on DM curves: SYZ Duality: Preliminaries

 \subsection{Deligne-Mumford curves}

-\begin{definition} A \tbf{Deligne-Mumford curve} $\mc X$ is a one-dimensional Deligne-Mumford stack of finite type over $\mbb C$.
-A \tbf{stacky curve} (or an \tbf{orbifold curve}) is a Deligne-Mumford curve with trivial generic stabilizers. \end{definition} \begin{remark} For a smooth Deligne-Mumford curve $\mc X$, there is a smooth stacky curve $\wh{\mc X}$ and a morphism $\mc R : \mc X\rightarrow\wh{\mc X}$, where $\mc R$ is an $H$-gerbe for some finite group $H$ (See Proposition 4.6 in Behrend-Noohi \cite{bn}).
-Then, $\mc X$ and $\wh{\mc X}$ share the same coarse moduli space, i.e. there is a commutative diagram
+We recall some basic definitions of Deligne-Mumford curves.
+For a detailed discussion of these topics, please refer to \cite{bn}. \begin{definition} A \tbf{Deligne-Mumford curve} $\mc X$ is a one-dimensional Deligne-Mumford stack of finite type over $\mbb C$.
+A \tbf{stacky curve} (or an \tbf{orbifold curve}) is a Deligne-Mumford curve with trivial generic stabilizers. \end{definition} \begin{remark} For a smooth Deligne-Mumford curve $\mc X$, there is a smooth stacky curve $\wh{\mc X}$ and a morphism $\mc R : \mc X\rightarrow\wh{\mc X}$, where $\mc R$ is an $H$-gerbe for some finite group $H$ (see \cite[Proposition 4.6]{bn}). \end{remark}